Login to the event home page for access to the CME Surveys, Speaker Slides and the Syllabus.

 Surveys will be available online starting the day of the symposium.
-You must complete the process by March 24, 2018 in order to receive your certificate.
-Certificates will be available online until November 1, 2018
+You must complete the process by April 17, 2023 in order to receive your certificate.
+Certificates will be available online until August 1, 2023.

 and are printable directly from the website.

 AAFP Prescribed credit is accepted by the American Medical Association as

 This annual event is designed to provide the latest clinical data, guidelines and evidence related to the clinical application of novel biomarkers in cardiovascular conditions.
-Topics cover state of the art application of biomarkers in the following clinical categories:
+Topics cover state-of-the-art application of biomarkers in the following clinical categories:

 At the conclusion of this activity, participants should be able to: